kubernetes/ingress-nginx/docs/deploy/index.md

 - from Kubernetes 1.19 to 1.21, both `v1beta1` and `v1` Ingress resources are supported
 - in Kubernetes 1.22 and above, only `v1` Ingress resources are supported

-And here is how these Ingress versions are supported in NGINX Ingress Controller:
+And here is how these Ingress versions are supported in Ingress-Nginx Controller:
 - before version 1.0, only `v1beta1` Ingress resources are supported
 - in version 1.0 and above, only `v1` Ingress resources are

-As a result, if you're running Kubernetes 1.19 or later, you should be able to use the latest version of the NGINX Ingress Controller; but if you're using an old version of Kubernetes (1.18 or earlier) you will have to use version 0.X of the NGINX Ingress Controller (e.g. version 0.49).
+As a result, if you're running Kubernetes 1.19 or later, you should be able to use the latest version of the NGINX Ingress Controller; but if you're using an old version of Kubernetes (1.18 or earlier) you will have to use version 0.X of the Ingress-Nginx Controller (e.g. version 0.49).

-The Helm chart of the NGINX Ingress Controller switched to version 1 in version 4 of the chart.
+The Helm chart of the Ingress-Nginx Controller switched to version 1 in version 4 of the chart.
 In other words, if you're running Kubernetes 1.19 or earlier, you should use version 3.X of the chart (this can be done by adding `--version='<4'` to the `helm install` command ).